tatyana-akulich/TMS-java/README.md

 # TMS-autotesting
-Course autotesting on java TeachMeSkills.
+Course autotesting with java TeachMeSkills.
 Part 1 - basics of java